On the homotopy type of complexes of graphs with bounded domination number: Abstract

 \section{Abstract}

 Let $D_{n,\gamma}$ be the complex of graphs on $n$ vertices and domination number at least~$\gamma$.
 We prove that $D_{n,n-2}$ has the homotopy type of a finite wedge of 2-spheres.
 This is done by using discrete Morse theory techniques.
-Acyclicity of the needed matching is proved by introducing a relativized form of a much used method for constructing acyclic matchings on suitable chunks of simplices.
+Acyclicity of the needed matching is proved by introducing a relativized form of a well known method for constructing acyclic matchings on suitable chunks of simplices.
 Our approach allows us to extend our results to the realm of infinite graphs.
-We give evidence supporting the assertion that the homotopy equivalence $D_{n,n-2}\simeq\bigvee_{N_n}S^2$ does not generalize as expected for $D_{n,\gamma}$, if $\gamma\leq n-3$.
+In addition, we give evidence supporting the assertion that the homotopy equivalences $D_{n,n-1}\simeq \bigvee S^0$ and $D_{n,n-2}\simeq \bigvee S^2$ do not seem to generalize for $D_{n,\gamma}$ with $\gamma\leq n-3$.